 People who quit smoking and drinking or lose weight don’t succeed because they’re stronger than you.
 They aren’t.
 They succeed because they create environments that help them meet their goals and avoid environments that don’t.

 I designed my life this way intentionally and it has served me well.
-I never feel like I’m missing out and I’m happy now, even if it means I had to let go of some other relationships that weren’t going to be good for me.
+I never feel like I’m missing out and I’m happy now, even if it means I had to let go of some other relationships that weren’t good for me.

-3. Be very purposeful with how you spend your time.
+3. Be purposeful with how you spend your time.

-In the past two and a half years, I’ve realized that my sobriety has very little to do with alcohol.
+In the years since I quit drinking, I’ve realized that my ongoing sobriety has very little to do with alcohol.

 If I ever catch myself wanting to drink, I know it’s a red flag that something serious needs to be handled and my brain is trying to find a way to bury it.